 There was no celebration, only cautious optimism.
-It had been several months since I began development of the NYIP iPhone app.
+It had been several months since I began development of the NYIP Photography School iphone app.
 Now, as I clicked to submit, it was in Apple's hands for possible approval.
 Throughout the entire process, I quickly learned that building an app was not without its fair share of complications.
 On more than one occasion it appeared the entire project would be derailed.
 With guidance from various developer forums and blogs, I was able to complete the job.

 When I initially took on the build, the goal was to create a way for NYIP students and graduates to access our content on the go.
 After much research I found a service called AppMakr where users can create apps without coding experience.
 It works by creating different tabs that are driven by RSS feeds.
 With this technology, the NYIP blog, podcast site, Youtube page, and Twitter profile are all updated in real time as new content is added.
 I also wanted to include an interactive aspect where users can share their photos with the community.
 The solution was to add an RSS feed from Flickr with all photos tagged with "NYIP".